-U. T. Austin to be a 3.63% participant with the City of Austin, Travis County, Austin Independent School and the Texas Legislative Council and House of
+U. T. Austin to be a 3.63% participant with the City of Austin, Travis County, Austin Independent School management structure for ongoing administration, operation, and maintenance of the Regional Radio System, including establishing a budget proposal process, a funding process, and the allocation of costs associated with the operation, maintenance.

-District, Capital Metropolitan Transportation Authority,

-Representatives in the organizational and management structure for ongoing administration, operation, and maintenance of the Regional Radio System, including establishing a budget proposal and enhancements to the system.
+District, Capital Metropolitan Transportation Authority, and the Texas Legislative Council and House of and enhancements to the system.
 The implementation of this system will improve the ability of public safety and public service agencies to communicate and cooperate with each other and allow direct access to and exchange of data in the event of an emergency.